pulp/pulpcore/docs/components.rst

    if you start *N* workers you can process *N* repo sync/modify/publish operations concurrently.

 All necessary information about tasks is stored in Pulp's Postgres database as a single source of truth.
-In case your tasking system get's jammed, there is a guide to help :ref:debugging_tasks.
+In case your tasking system get's jammed, there is a guide to help (see :ref:`debugging tasks <debugging_tasks>`).

 Static Content